Alpha 66: Foundation

 Alpha 66 had multiple founders including Eloy Gutiérrez Menoyo, who had served twenty years in a Cuban prison for counterrevolutionary activities, and Antonio Veciana.
 Early on, some members of Alpha 66 also partook in the United States-sponsored Volunteer Program, which allowed Cuban exiles to form all-Cuban military units within the United States Army.
 A 1964 FBI memo confirmed that Veciana, Menoyo and Andrés Nazario Sargen were all assets of US Army intelligence.
 Additionally, members of Alpha 66 received limited funding and training from the CIA; however, this support did not last.
 The CIA found that it had little control over the actions of Alpha 66 and, in many cases, Alpha 66 carried out operations without the CIA's approval or consultation, leading to the CIA ending its involvement with the group, which in turn caused many Alpha 66 members to become disillusioned with the United States government for its lack of support.
 Despite the lack of government support, Alpha 66 still managed to train its members throughout the everglades of Florida.

+In January 1963 Veciana made a speech at a fundraising event in San Juan, Puerto Rico.
+He announced that Alpha 66 would lead a "war of liberation" and singled out the "pacifist" Kennedy administration which he said was seeking reproachment with the Cuban government.
+He cautioned against seeking aid from the US government as "useless" because "U.S. policy on the Cuban situation is not cooperative".

+On 17 March 1963 Alpha 66, in coordination with the Second National Front of the Escambray, attacked the Soviet freighter the Lvov while it was anchored at Isabela de Sagua harbor.
+The ship was successfully hit with a cannon and then strafed with machine guns.
+The USSR made a formal diplomatic complaint to the U.S. Embassy in protest and on 3 April the Russian ambassador Andrei Gromyko met with US ambassador Foy D. Kohler to complain.
+This raid and others by Cuban exiles was condemned by the Kennedy administration, considering it provocative and pointless.